Adi112401/Treasure-Island-Ebook-Project/Download page.md

 ## Pirate Press

-After sailing the Project Gutenberg Seas, facing the Pandoc and Regex beasts, and scaping the most dreadful H4N and SM58, we bring you two shinning treasures: an accessible epub and a trilingual audiobook of *Treasure Island*, by Robert Louis Stevenson.
+After sailing the Project Gutenberg Seas, facing the Pandoc and Regex beasts, and scaping the most dreadful H4N and SM58 mics, we bring you two shinning treasures: an accessible epub and a trilingual audiobook of *Treasure Island*, by Robert Louis Stevenson.